-- Removal of foundation and floor slab from previous 8-Bay garage and filling and abandoning two 3,000 gallon floor drain tanks. - New Vehicle Storage Garage is substantially complete including construction of all building foundation, framing and insulation, roofing, siding, doors, interior finish carpentry, painting, and commissioning of all building electrical, mechanical, heating, and plumbing systems.
+- Removal of foundation and floor slab from previous 8-Bay garage. - New Vehicle Storage Garage is complete including construction of all building foundation, framing and insulation, roofing, siding, doors, interior finish carpentry, interior and exterior painting, and commissioning of all building electrical, mechanical, heating, and plumbing systems.
 Building shall be released to the MTA for occupancy. - All base and surface pavement placed to line and grade as shown on the plans. - Propane service, generator, domestic water system, and oil water separator system operational.